line72/usbmdistros/website/content/products/sargeist-satanic_black_devotion.md

 ## Vinyl
 * Purchase from [Arcane Altar](https://arcanealtar.bigcartel.com/product/sargeist-satanic-black-devotion-12-lp) for $25.00 :: black devotion 12" lp
+* Purchase from [Metal To The Core 1986](https://metaltothecore1986.com/shop/sargeist-satanic-black-deovtion-12-lp-smoke/) for $25.00 :: black devotion 12&#8243; lp smoke
 ## Cassette
 * Purchase from [Metal To The Core 1986](https://metaltothecore1986.com/shop/sargeist-satanic-black-devotion-cassette/) for $13.00 :: black devotion cassette